AWS By DevTechToday July 8, 2025

 Common Mistakes to Avoid

-• Using overly broad scopes: Avoid lumping all resources into one budget.
+• Using One Budget for Everything: Avoid lumping all resources into one budget.
 Instead, create multiple budgets by account, team, or project.

-• Ignoring forecast alerts: Forecast alerts can prevent overspending before it happens, don’t overlook them.
+• Ignoring Forecast Warnings: Forecast alerts can prevent overspending before it happens, don’t overlook them.

-• Lack of ownership: Define clear roles for who receives alerts and who takes action when budgets are breached.
+• No Clear Ownership: Define clear roles for who receives alerts and who takes action when budgets are breached.

 Conclusion